lndreviews/website/index.md

 We're always looking for interesting PRs to discuss in the review club and for volunteer hosts to lead the discussion:

-- To suggest a PR, please DM @lucasdcf on [Slack](https://lightning.engineering/slack.html), IRC, or Twitter.
+- To suggest a PR, please DM @lucasdcf on [Slack](https://lightning.engineering/slack.html), or Twitter.
-- If you'd like to host a meeting, look at the [information for meeting hosts](https://github.com/bitcoin-core-review-club/bitcoin-core-review-club.github.io/blob/master/CONTRIBUTING.md) and contact lucasdcf on on [Slack](https://lightning.engineering/slack.html), IRC, or Twitter.
+- If you'd like to host a meeting, look at the [information for meeting hosts](https://github.com/bitcoin-core-review-club/bitcoin-core-review-club.github.io/blob/master/CONTRIBUTING.md) and contact lucasdcf on on [Slack](https://lightning.engineering/slack.html), or Twitter.

 ## Recent Meetings